Eller Undergraduate Student Organizations

 No requirements to join

-Investments Club Investments Club works to expose their members to a variety of financial-related opportunities and provides real-world experience through immersive programs and networking trips.
+Investments Club Investments Club works to expose its members to a variety of financial-related opportunities and provides real-world experience through immersive programs and networking trips.
+Tuesdays at 6:00 PM

 Dues: